 Pasolini knew the difference between performance and passion.
 Make him hate his own work.

-It no longer roars—it advertises.
+It advertises.
 Half-consumerism, half-culture, it devours not bodies, but divinity.

 3. Save the Local Myths